GoMarks Help

 Fallback Search Engine

-If your request doesn't match any shortcut or if you use single word placeholders, GoMarks can send your request to the fallback search engine.
+If your request doesn't match any shortcut or if you use single option keywords, GoMarks can send your request to the fallback search engine.

 The fallback search engine is configurable (Google, Duckduckgo, your own self-hosted solution, etc.)